Dynasty-Li/Dynasty-Li.github.io/index.md

 <img src="/logo.png" width="60%">

+I serverd as a reviewer for IMWUT (Ubicomp 2020), ISMAR 2020, VRST 2020 and CHI PLAY 2020, and I got 2x Special Recognitions for Outstanding Reviews for ISMAR 2020.

 ## Goals

 My long-term goal is to apply HCI-related knowledge into the real society, and let people can really enjoy the benefits from the growth and breakthrough of technology instead of letting cutting-edge research stay in the papers’ databases and top conferences.
 I will focus on solving more realistic problems in the area of human-computer interaction with healthcare and users' experience.